Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 14:00 Harajuku

-伊卡哇麵包店 Chiikawa Bakery
+Chiikawa Bakery Chiikawa Bakery

 (Because I just happened to pass by, I didn’t go in)

-Food: Bakery Section.
+Food: Bakery section.

 Kiddy Land キデイランド 原宿店